-Ebby Halliday — the Dallas realtor known instantly by just her first name — has died at the age of 104.
-Ebby was not only stunningly successful in the world of Dallas real estate, she was also something of a pioneer in paving the way for other women to establish and find great success in their own businesses.
-There are several obituaries that will present a more complete overview of her life (see links below), so I’ll just post a few odds and ends that have caught my attention.
+Ebby Halliday — the Dallas realtor known instantly by just her first name — died September 8, 2015 at the age of 104.
+Ebby was not only stunningly successful in the world of Dallas real estate, she was also something of a pioneer in paving the way for other women to establish and find great success in business.
+There are several obituaries that will present a more complete overview of her life (see links at the bottom of this post), so I’ll just post a few odds and ends that have caught my attention.

-Vera Koch grew up in Kansas, and according to her 1929 Abilene High School yearbook, she was inordinately active in all sorts of clubs and sports.
-Here are a couple of photos from the yearbook (click for larger images); the first one shows her with the debate team.
+Vera Lucille Koch grew up in Kansas, and according to her 1929 Abilene High School yearbook, she was inordinately active in all sorts of clubs and sports.
+Here are a couple of photos from that yearbook (most images are larger when clicked); the first one shows her with the debate team.

 And the second one shows her with her “Forensics” teammates (she excelled in reading competitions, although I’m not exactly sure what that means, as most “forensics” events involve debating).
 Rather amazingly, this scanned yearbook has her signature!

-These two extra-curricular activities served her well in her later career — she obviously learned a lot about persuasiveness at an early age.
+These two extra-curricular activities served her well in her later career — she obviously learned a lot about the effectiveness of persuasion at an early age.

-The first real estate ad I could find was this one, from 1948:
+The first real estate ad I could find that featured Ebby’s name is this one, from 1948:

 And she was off like a rocket.

-Below are a few photos of Ebby I’ve come across that I like.
+Below are a few photos of Ebby I’ve come across which I particularly like.

-And here she is, more recently: the undisputed grand dame of Dallas real estate.
+And here she is in later days: the undisputed grand dame of Dallas real estate.
 RIP, Ebby.

 Copyright © 2015 Paula Bosse.
 All Rights Reserved.